Category Archives: Sport

 The Onion Does Le Tour

 Following Blognor Regis’s coverage of the Hollywood-style comeback of Floyd Landis in the Tour, I did a Google News search for the latest and I found this real story from the online version of The Gainsville Sun: LACK OF LANCE HURTS AREA INTEREST By Elizabeth Hillaker Special to the Sun July 21.
-2006 6:01AM As the Tour de France nears what is […]
+2006 6:01AM As the Tour […]

 It’s Like Watching…